 Spiders have always had a special place in human lore.
-It does not matter that they are really boring creatures in real life, spiders have always induced fear to many people.
+It does not matter that they are really boring creatures in real life, spiders have always induced fear in many people.
 In fact, there is a name to that fear of spiders, and it is called arachnophobia.

 The way spiders feed does not help ease the tension for humans regarding their spider neighbors.
 Spiders, after all, have two fangs that inject venom to liquefy their prey while being trapped in a silky web that they built.

-Fortunately, much of the fears people have are unfounded.
+Fortunately, many of the fears people have are unfounded.
 Statistically, the number of deaths attributed to spiders is minuscule, at about 100 per year.
 Now compare that to deaths related to mosquitoes, which amount to millions every year.

 It is said that we are all living within 3 feet of a spider at home.
 Wherever you position yourself, a spider is always just within reach.

 Spiders are so peaceful that you will not really know they are there.
 Spiders keep to themselves and never attack humans.
 They only sit still in their nests, waiting patiently for their prey.

 But, are spiders really harmless?

 Yet there are indeed some spiders that we will have to watch out for.
 These are spiders that have venom that is so powerful, that they can even be deadly to humans.
 In the United States, there are two types of poisonous spiders: the black widow, the hobo, and the brown recluse spiders.